During "The First Great Awakening" (1730 - 1770) a large

 religious meant trusting the heart rather than the head, meant

-prizing feeling more than thinking, and meant relying on the
+placing value on feeling moreso than thinking, and meant relying on the

 Bible as THE souce of Divine Revelation rather than on human